Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Introduction

 Recent years have witnessed a rapid proliferation of deep learning methods in optical and photonic measurement fields.
 Notably, the extraction of phase information from interference fringes has seen significant advances in recent years.
-Deep learning–based fringe projection profilometry (FPP) \cite{Yu:20,Qian:20,Shen:24}methods now reconstruct the three-dimensional (3D) shape of target objects by extracting phase information from interference patterns.
-This method outperform traditional phase-shifting techniques—such as three-step phase-shifting (PS) and Fourier transform methods—in both processing speed and noise robustness.
+Deep learning–based fringe projection profilometry (FPP) \cite{Yu:20,Qian:20,Shen:24} methods now reconstruct the three-dimensional (3D) shape of target objects by extracting phase information from interference patterns.
+This method outperforms traditional phase-shifting techniques such as three-step phase-shifting (PS) and Fourier transform methods in both processing speed and noise robustness.

 This trend motivates us to explore its application in Michelson interferometry for displacement measurement.
-In practical scenarios, interference fringes are inevitably contaminated by displacement-dependent noise—for example, information related to object tilting.
-Compared to Least squares fittingapproaches, our proposed deep learning–based scheme requires minimal additional hardware yet overcomes inherent displacement limitations.
-Furthermore, when applied to real-world images with strong noise, it achieves superior performance over standard fitting algorithms—such as differential evolution (DE)\cite{storn1997differential} and quasi-Newton methods—in both computational efficiency and noise resilience.
+In practical scenarios, interference fringes are inevitably contaminated by displacement-dependent systematic perturbation.
+For example, information related to object tilting.
+Compared to Least squares fitting approaches, our proposed deep learning–based scheme requires minimal additional hardware yet overcomes inherent displacement limitations.
+Furthermore, when applied to real-world images with strong noise, it achieves superior performance over standard fitting algorithms such as differential evolution (DE) \cite{storn1997differential} and quasi-Newton methods in both computational efficiency and noise resilience.

-We develop a multimodal fusion network (MFN) that integrates spatial, spectral, and temporal cues\cite{yao2025deeplearningapproachspatiotemporal} from interferometric sequences to achieve robust and precise micro-displacement prediction.
+We develop a multimodal fusion network (MFN) that integrates spatial, spectral, and temporal cues \cite{yao2025deeplearningapproachspatiotemporal} from interferometric sequences to achieve robust and precise micro-displacement prediction.
 The proposed model jointly processes raw interferograms, their differential and frequency-domain representations, together with statistical temporal descriptors, through a unified data-driven framework.
 In contrast to previous fitting-based approaches, our method bypasses explicit phase unwrapping and directly regresses displacement magnitude with high precision and stability.
-Experimental results on data acquired from a modified Michelson interferometer demonstrate that the MFN aremains robust and short fitting duration across diverse noise levels , representing a significant advancement toward practical, learning-based interferometric metrology.
+Experimental results on data acquired from a modified Michelson interferometer demonstrate that the MFN remains robust and short fitting duration across diverse noise levels, representing a significant advancement toward practical, learning-based interferometric metrology.